iSEngLab/RetriGen/README.md

 after reproduce the result, you can use RQ1 code to calc accuracy and CodeBLEU

 ## RQ3

+**The Appendix Table showing comparisons of selected PLMs in RQ3 is uploaded in our [Appendix.pdf](https://anonymous.4open.science/r/RetriGen/Appendix.pdf)**

 run the following commands in the model you want to reproduce the result in RQ3: